 https://example.com/file/playlist.m3u

-You can also specify DRM license configurations for ClearKey, Widevine, or PlayReady:
+You can specify DRM license configurations for ClearKey, Widevine, or PlayReady:

 #EXTINF:-1 group-title="Group Name" tvg-logo="https://example.com/images/logo.jpeg", Video Name 1